Duke Pearson: Early life

-Pearson was born Columbus Calvin Pearson Jr. in Atlanta, Georgia, United States, to Columbus Calvin and Emily Pearson.
+Pearson was born Columbus Calvin Pearson Jr. in Atlanta, Georgia, to Columbus Calvin and Emily Pearson.
 The moniker "Duke" was given to him by his uncle, who was a great admirer of Duke Ellington.
 Before he was six, his mother started giving him piano lessons.
 He studied the instrument until he was twelve, when he took an interest in brass instruments: mellophone, baritone horn and ultimately trumpet.
 He was so fond of the trumpet that through high school and college he neglected the piano.
 He attended Clark College while also playing trumpet in groups in the Atlanta area.
 While in the U.S. Army, during his 1953–54 draft, he continued to play trumpet and met, among others, the pianist Wynton Kelly.
 Pearson himself confessed in a 1959 interview that he was "so spoiled by Kelly's good piano" that he decided to switch to piano again.
 Also, it seems that dental problems forced him to give up brass instruments.